-- Household debt;

-- Rent arrears;

-- Domestic abuse and anti-social behaviour;

-- The family being asked to leave a property.
+- o Household debt; - o Rent arrears; - o Domestic abuse and anti-social behaviour; - o The family being asked to leave a property.

 Children can easily become trapped by this type of exploitation as gangs create drug debts and can threaten serious violence and kidnap towards victims (and their families) if they attempt to leave the County Lines network.